CloudInn/concourse-hangouts-resource/README.md

 ```

 ## Full example:
-This is a working example of a pipeline file that does absolutely nothing other then posting to Hangouts.
+This is a working example of a pipeline file that does absolutely nothing other than posting to Hangouts.

 You can test it as is after passing `hangouts_webhook` while setting up the pipeline or replacing `((hangouts_webhook))` in place with the webhook URL.